dedalus-enterprise-architect/openshift-okd-data-gatherer/data_gatherer/reporting/README.md

 | 9 | Memory limits value is higher than the total amount of RAM of the smallest cluster worker node | ERROR_MISCONF | 🔴 |

 ### Rule Implementation
 Rules are defined in `rules/official_rules.py` and dispatched through the rules engine (`rules/engine.py`).
-The renderer (`common.format_cell_with_condition`) applies the CSS class corresponding to the highest severity rule triggered for that cell.
+The renderer applies the CSS class corresponding to the highest severity rule triggered for that cell.

 ## Usage